Dear readers and friends,

 Cassandra (Gretta Scacchi) discouraging Jane (Olivia Williams) from going through with her promise to marry Bigg-Wither (MAR)

-In both Becoming Jane and Miss Austen Regrets Jane Austen is presented as really depressed for much of her life because 1) she never married, and/or 2) everyone is nagging her to marry.
-Miss Austen Regrets has her trying to tell people she didn’t want to marry but they refuse to believe her, and in the final scene implicitly suggested she and Cassandra had an inactive lesbian relationship.
-That Cassandra convinced her not to marry Bigg-Wither in the opening scene and now in the closing one is herself drenched in remorse and asks for forgiveness for this.
+In both Becoming Jane and Miss Austen Regrets Jane Austen is presented as depressed for much of her life because 1) she never married, and/or 2) everyone is nagging her to marry.
+Miss Austen Regrets has her trying to tell people she didn’t want to marry but they refuse to believe her, and the final scene implicitly suggested she and Cassandra had an inactive lesbian relationship.
+In the film’s opening scene we saw that Cassandra convinced her not to marry Bigg-Wither and now in the closing one Cassandra is drenched in remorse and asks for forgiveness.

-Women alone in modern movies are often semi-promiscuous, are these aggressive detective types.
+Women alone in modern movies are often semi-promiscuous (aggressive detective type)s.
 When Helen Mirren is Jane Tennison, her state of mind remains opaque.
-Such programs are said to be transgressive, but I feel they usually have too much else to do beyond delineating the state of mind of women detectives.
+Such programs are said to be transgressive.
 A few hours did do much to convey what’s it’s like to live as a single woman having a career, and much of the time we were to see that Helen was not personally happy though she was professionally fulfilled.
-She loved to be genuinely useful to other women and the vulnerable and powerless.
+She was useful to other women and the vulnerable and powerless.

 Season 3, Part 4, morning: Edith (Laura Carmichael) getting up early for breakfast (nothing to keep her in bed) now wants a profession

-The two topics come together in the strong prejudice against, refusal to recognize lesbians and continued hostility to unmarried women and women who haven’t had any children.
+My two topics come together in the strong prejudice against, refusal to recognize lesbians and continued hostility to unmarried women and women who haven’t had any children.
 The sources of the stigmatizing, ostracizing are the same.
-Women’s central function is to provide sex and children for men.
+Women’s central function is to provide sex and children for men. ?
+Paradoxically if you try to write a book on women living independently and with other women and show their power relationships from the aspect of power but not sex you are misunderstood: that’s what happened to Betty Rizzo’s Companions without Vows — many of whose subjects were women who were unmarried at the time of their jobs as companions.

 Ellen